mvarrieur/yankee-trail/src/pages/about/index.md

 heading: Yankee Trail Motel is located a short walk to Squam Lake in Holderness, NH
 description: Featuring 10 over-sized rooms with all the comforts of home.
   Oversized outdoor swimming pool, fire pit, and grill area.
 Many local attractions!
-Breakfast restaurant opens as soon as COVID-19 restrictions end.
+Breakfast restaurant serves Thurs - Sun 7:00 a.m. - noon.
 intro:
   blurbs:
     - image: /img/IMG_1211.jpg
       text: Our rooms are spacious and provide all the comforts of home.
+We offer two King rooms and 8 Quadruple rooms (two double beds).
 main:
   heading: Escape to the Lakes
   description: The perfect getaway.
 Yankee Trail is in the heart of the Lakes and